Boeing 737 MAX crashes after takeoff in Ethiopia, killing 157

 According to the airline, Flight 302 took off at 8:38 local time from Bole International Airport.
 Contact with the plane was lost six minutes later.

-Ethiopian Air said 149 passengers and eight crew members were believed to be on board.
+Ethiopian Air said 149 passengers and eight crew members were on board.

+At a somber news conference, the airline’s CEO said it took delivery of the plane on November 15.
+“It is a brand-new airplane.”

+The plane arrived in Addis Ababa earlier that day on another flight, he said.

 Boeing said on Twitter it is “deeply saddened” about the crash and is ready to provide technical assistance.